hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 **Exercise 2**

-Now that we have the resources requested, we can begin to **add the code for our shell script**.
+Now that we have the resources requested, we can begin to **add the commands into our shell script**.
 Add lines of code to do the following:

 * Load the Salmon module
 * Change directories to where the Salmon results will be output (be sure to use a full path here).